Density of the free additive convolution of multi-cut measures: Introduction

 We first provide an analysis of the free additive convolution semigroup $\lbrace \mu^{\boxplus t}:\ t\geq 1 \rbrace$.
 In Theorem \ref{Theorem 1}, we obtain precise asymptotics of the density $\rho_t$ at the endpoints of its support.
 We show that it decays either as a square root or as a cubic root, when the original probability measure $\mu$ is absolutely continuous and of Jacobi type, in the sense given in Assumption~\ref{main assumption} with exponents ranging between $-1$ and $1$.
 The square root behavior always occurs at the smallest and largest endpoints in the support of $\mu^{\boxplus t}$, for every value of $t>1$.
 For any other endpoint in the support of $\mu^{\boxplus t}$, there exists a critical value $t^*$ such that $\rho_t$ decays as a square root for any values of $t$ smaller than $t^*$, and admits a cusp-like singularity, i.e.\ the density behaves as a two-sided cubic root, for the value $t^*$.
-When $t>t^*$ is sufficiently close to $t^*$, we prove in Theorem~\ref{Theorem 4} that the density~$\rho_t$ behaves locally as a square.
+Our arguments are based on a quite involved asymptotic analysis of the solutions to several perturbed systems of equations of degree two or three via Cardano's formula, on the power law behavior in Assumption \ref{main assumption}, and on a localization argument to determine the correct branches of the roots of the solution.
+When $t>t^*$ is sufficiently close to $t^*$, we determine in Theorem~\ref{Theorem 4} the order of the density~$\rho_t$ and prove that it behaves locally as a square, near the set of zeros of some harmonic function $f$.
+To the best of our knowledge, the arguments in the proof of Theorem \ref{Theorem 4} and the connection between~$\rho_t$ and the zeros of $f$ are new.